What’s the lowdown?

 If any symptoms persist or you feel unwell please consult your GP or sexual health clinic.

 Depending on your reason for having the Mirena coil removed – and whether you switch to another contraceptive method – you may experience symptoms associated with a return of your normal menstrual cycle.
-This could include symptoms of premenstrual syndrome (PMS), or other underlying conditions previously masked by the action of the Mirena coil.
+This could include symptoms of premenstrual syndrome (PMS), or other underlying conditions previously treated by the action of the Mirena coil.

 It is possible this may explain many of the varied symptoms some women report after Mirena coil removal.
 If you are concerned about the symptoms you are experiencing, or are worried about your health, please speak to your GP.